ckarwin/COSI/Data_Challenge_Home/README.md

   - You need to specify name, orientation_file, and num_sims in run_parallel_sims.py.
   - In the client code uncomment all functions except mimrec.
   - Run: python run_parallel_sims.py.
-  - After all the jobs finish, change directory to Main_Output, uncomment just the mimrec function in the client code, then run submit_jobs.py.
+  - After all the jobs finish, change directory to Main_Output, uncomment just the mimrec function in the client code, then run: python submit_jobs.py.

 7. Note that some of the code that is used for submitting jobs will be specific to the cluster.
-This it may need to be modified.
+Thus it may need to be modified.

 8. The client code calls Run_Data_Challenge_module.py </b>
   - Run the help command in the client code for a description of the function inputs.